 - Add a receive event handler function, YourUSBReceiveEventCallback in the previous example, to your application taking care to handle all messages which require a particular response.
-For the generic bulk device class, only the USB\EVENT\RX\AVAILABLE MUST be handled by the receive event handler.
-In response to USB\EVENT\RX\AVAILABLE, your handler should check the amount of data received by calling USBDBulkRxPacketAvailable() then read it using a call to USBDBulkPacketRead().
+For the generic bulk device class, only the USB_EVENT_RX_AVAILABLE MUST be handled by the receive event handler.
+In response to USB_EVENT_RX_AVAILABLE, your handler should check the amount of data received by calling USBDBulkRxPacketAvailable() then read it using a call to USBDBulkPacketRead().
 This causes the newly received data to be acknowledged to the host and instructs the host that it may now transmit another packet.
-If you are unable to read the data immediately, return 0 from the callback handler and you will be called back once again a few milliseconds later.
-Although no other events must be handled, USB\EVENT\CONNECTED and USB\EVENT\DISCONNECTED will typically be required since these indicate when a host connects or disconnects and allow the application to flush any buffers or reset state as required.
-Attempts to send data when the host is disconnected will fail. - Add a transmit event handler function, YourUSBTransmitEventCallback in the previous example, to your application taking care to handle all messages which require a particular response.
-For the generic bulk device class, there are no events sent to the transmit callback which MUST be handled but applications will usually want to note USB\EVENT\TX\COMPLETE since this is an interlock message indicating that the previous packet sent has been acknowledged by the host and a new packet can now be sent. - From your main initialization function call the generic bulk device class driver initialization function to configure the USB controller and place the device on the bus.
+If you are unable to read the data immediately, return 0 from the callback handler and you are called back once again a few milliseconds later.
+Although no other events must be handled, USB_EVENT_CONNECTED and USB_EVENT_DISCONNECTED is typically required since these indicate when a host connects or disconnects and allow the application to flush any buffers or reset state as required.
+Attempts to send data when the host is disconnected result in an immediate failure. - Add a transmit event handler function, YourUSBTransmitEventCallback in the previous example, to your application taking care to handle all messages which require a particular response.
+For the generic bulk device class, there are no events sent to the transmit callback which MUST be handled but applications usually want to note USB_EVENT_TX_COMPLETE since this is an interlock message indicating that the previous packet sent has been acknowledged by the host and a new packet can now be sent.

+From your main initialization function call the generic bulk device class driver initialization function to configure the USB controller and place the device on the bus.

-pvDevice = USBDBulkInit(0, &g\sBulkDevice);
+pvDevice = USBDBulkInit(0, &g_sBulkDevice);

-- Assuming pvDevice returned is not NULL, your device is now ready to communicate with a USB host. - Once the host connects, your receive event handler will be sent USB\EVENT\CONNECTED and the first packet of data may be sent to the host using USBDBulkPacketWrite() with following packets transmitted as soon as USB\EVENT\TX\COMPLETE is received.
+- Assuming pvDevice returned is not NULL, your device is now ready to communicate with a USB host. - Once the host connects, your receive event handler is sent USB_EVENT_CONNECTED and the first packet of data may be sent to the host using USBDBulkPacketWrite() with following packets transmitted as soon as USB_EVENT_TX_COMPLETE is received.